 - Ecology: Issues; Biology, Endangered species, Habitat, and wildlife.

-Microbiology (Section S)
+GATE Life Science Syllabus for Microbiology (Section S)

 Microbiology focuses on microorganisms and their applications:

-- Microbial Taxonomy: Bacteria viruses fungi and algae.
+- Microbial Taxonomy: Bacteria, viruses, fungi, and algae.

 - Microbial Physiology: Fatty structure of microbes and how microbes work.